Full Year Courses

 This course is designed to give the students a variety of two-dimensional and three-dimensional art experiences using different media.
 Creative drawing opportunities as well as observational drawing will be emphasized.
 All units of study will incorporate good design principles into the development of the final projects.
 Materials the students will need to purchase for the course include 9x12” drawing paper, a folder for notes, and colored pencils.
 Other materials will be purchased with an additional fee paid.
 (Fee: $3.00)

 This course will emphasize multimedia and the technology SOLs.
 Through designing and developing presentations that include sound, animation, and graphics, the many components of computer technology will be discovered along with their usefulness.
 Students will create web pages.
 The use of spreadsheets, databases, and word processing will also be explored.

 Course is designed to serve as an introduction to a variety of world languages and different cultures.
 Class will emphasize the functional use of language in everyday and conversational contexts.
 This course will also assist students in deciding on a world language for high school study.

 This course involves the study of the people, culture, society, and history of various countries around the world.
 Religions, foods, languages, government, and recreational activities will be explored.
 Literature, computer technology, guest speakers, and individual and team projects will be used to enhance the learning process.

 During this course students will learn all aspects of producing a play, including set building and painting, lighting, sound, costume, and make-up, as well as acting.

 Soar to Success Reading and SOL Math Courses

-Students who did not pass the fifth grade SOL tests in reading or math will take a corresponding semester course to work on those skills.
+Students who did not pass the fifth grade SOL tests in reading or math and students recommended by teachers as needing additional help with reading and math may be scheduled to take a corresponding course to work on those skills.